“We’re moving to containers, but should we use ECS or EKS?”

 The hidden factors: What nobody tells you about ECS vs EKS

-Beyond the technical comparisons, these “soft” factors often determine success:
+Beyond the technical comparisons, some “soft” factors often determine success:

-Engineers who are excited about the technology they’re using are more productive.
-If your team is passionate about Kubernetes, forcing ECS might hurt morale and productivity.
+Engineers who are excited about what they’re working with are more productive.
+If your team is passionate about Kubernetes, forcing ECS on them has a real cost.

 2. Recruitment implications